EDGE program

-The EDGE Foundation (Enhancing Diversity in Graduate Education) is an organization based in Claremont, California, United States, that was established in 2013.
-The foundation sponsors the EDGE Program, which was established in 1998 to help women get advanced degrees in mathematics.
+The EDGE Program was established in 1998 to help women get advanced degrees in mathematics.

+It is sponsored by the EDGE Foundation (Enhancing Diversity in Graduate Education), established in 2013 in Claremont, California, United States.

 History

 The EDGE program was launched in 1998 by Sylvia Bozeman and Rhonda Hughes to support female students pursuing graduate degrees in the mathematical sciences.
 The first EDGE summer session was held at Bryn Mawr College in 1998 and the location alternated between Bryn Mawr and Spelman College until 2003.
 Since 2003 the summer program has been hosted by Pomona College, Florida A&M University, Harvey Mudd College, Mills College, New College of Florida, North Carolina A&T State University, North Carolina State University, Purdue University, and Texas Tech.

 In 2013, the Sylvia Bozeman and Rhonda Hughes EDGE Foundation was established.
 The mission of this 501(c)(3) non-profit organization is to support and oversee all EDGE programming.